Garudasana which is known to us now is different from the pose that was originally described in the Seventeenth Century yoga text Gheranda Samhita.

 From the above definition, we come to know that it is a sitting yoga position; whereas the modern Garudasana is a standing pose.
 However, the sitting posture is not in practice in any of the yoga schools.
 Hence, let us take the standing yoga posture for discussion here.

 The modern pose was first described in the yoga book Lights On Yoga by B.K.S Iyengar in the year 1966.
 Sri Satyananda Saraswati of Bihar School of yoga described this pose in his book Asana Pranayama Mudra Bandha in the year 1969.
 However the nineteenth-century yoga text Sritattvanidhi describes a single-legged standing posture by this name.

 From this information, we can easily deduce that the standing pose (apart from the pose described in Gheranda Samhita) has been in the traditional yoga practice.
 Therefore, it can aptly be called a traditional yoga pose rather than a modern yoga pose.

 गरुड़ासन is the combination of two Sanskrit words Garuda and Asana.
 Garuda is a legendary bird in Hindu, Jain, and Buddhistic mythology.
 It is an eagle-like bird and is the Vahana (vehicle mount) of Sri Vishnu, a deity in Hinduism.

 In the final position of this posture, the hands look similar to the beak of Garuda.
 Hence this name.
 In English, we call it Eagle Pose.

 Safety and Precautions

-It is a postion that warrants the balance of the body with standing on one leg.
-So pregnant ladies should avoid this pose, because there is risk of falling.
-Otherwise it is pretty easy and risk free.
+It is a position that warrants the balance of the body with standing on one leg.
+So pregnant ladies should avoid this pose because there is a risk of falling.
+Otherwise, it is pretty easy and risk-free.